Strange Things That Can Happen After Sex

 After sex, many women experience burning and itching during urination.
 Wanting to know why is one of the most common questions during a gynecologist visit.

-This is a concern among women just becoming sexually active because they are often worried it could be a sexually transmitted disease or another serious problem.
+This is a concern among women who are just becoming sexually active because they are often worried it could be a sexually transmitted disease or another serious problem.

 Remember that the female anatomy consists of the vaginal opening and the urethra, which is positioned a few centimeters above.
 This area can be irritated by the rubbing of a condom, the penis itself or even personal lubricants.